kubernetes/community/contributors/design-proposals/storage/container-storage-interface-skip-attach.md

 In order to skip both A/D controller attaching a volume and kubelet waiting for the attachment, both of them need to know if a particular CSI driver is attachable or not.
 In this document we expect that proposal #2514 is implemented and both A/D controller and kubelet has informer on `CSIDriver` so they can check if a volume is attachable easily.

 ## Design
-### Volume plugins

-#### CSI volume plugin
+### CSI volume plugin
-* Rework [`ProbeVolumePlugins`](https://github.com/kubernetes/kubernetes/blob/43f805b7bdda7a5b491d34611f85c249a63d7f97/pkg/volume/csi/csi_plugin.go#L58) to accept informer that watches CSIDriver.
-The plugin will store the informer for later.
+* Rework [`Init`](https://github.com/kubernetes/kubernetes/blob/43f805b7bdda7a5b491d34611f85c249a63d7f97/pkg/volume/csi/csi_plugin.go#L58) to get or create informer to cache CSIDriver instances.
+  * Depending on where the API for CSIDriver ends up, we may:
+    * Rework VolumeHost to either provide the informer.
+This leaks CSI implementation details to A/D controller and kubelet
+    * Or the CSI volume plugin can create and run CSIDriver informer by itself.
+No other component in controller-manager or kubelet needs the informer right now, so a non-shared informer is viable option.
+Depending on when the API for CSIDriver ends up, `VolumeHost` may need to be extended to provide client interface to the API and kubelet and A/D controller may need to be updated to create the interface (somewhere in `cmd/`, where RESTConfig is still available to create new clients ) and pass it to their `VolumeHost` implementations.
 * Rework `Attach`, `Detach`, `VolumesAreAttached` and `WaitForAttach` to check for `CSIDriver` instance using the informer.
 	* If CSIDriver for the driver exists and it's attachable, perform usual logic.
 	* If CSIDriver for the driver exists and it's not attachable, return success immediately (basically NOOP).
+A/D controller will still mark the volume as attached in `Node.Status.VolumesAttached`.
 	* If CSIDriver for the driver does not exist, perform usual logic (i.e. treat the volume as attachable).
 	  * This keeps the behavior the same as in old Kubernetes version without CSIDriver object.
 	  * This also happens when CSIDriver informer has not been quick enough.
 It is suggested that CSIDriver instance is created **before** any pod that uses corresponding CSI driver can run.
 	    * In case that CSIDriver informer (or user) is too slow, CSI volume plugin `Attach()` will create `VolumeAttachment` instance and wait for (non-existing) external attacher to fulfill it.
 The CSI plugin shall recover when `CSIDriver` instance is created and skip attach.
 Any `VolumeAttachment` instance created here will be deleted on `Detach()`, see the next bullet.
 * In addition to the above, `Detach()` removes `VolumeAttachment` instance even if the volume is not attachable.
 This deletes `VolumeAttachment` instances created by old A/D controller or before `CSIDriver` instance was created.

-### A/D controller
+### Authorization
-* A/D controller must pass a (shared) informer to watch CSIDriver and pass it to CSI volume plugin in [`ProbeVolumePlugins`](https://github.com/kubernetes/kubernetes/blob/8db5328c4c1f9467ab0d70ccb991a12d4675b6a7/cmd/kube-controller-manager/app/plugins.go#L82).
+* A/D controller and kubelet must be allowed to list+watch CSIDriver instances.
+Updating RBAC rules should be enough.

-### Kubelet / VolumeManager
-* Kubelet must create a (shared) informer to watch CSIDriver and pass it to CSI volume plugin in [`ProbeVolumePlugins`](https://github.com/kubernetes/kubernetes/blob/8db5328c4c1f9467ab0d70ccb991a12d4675b6a7/cmd/kubelet/app/plugins.go#L101).

 ## API
 No API changes.